j-sulliman/j-sulliman.github.io/_posts/2021-04-26-Part 1 [Intro] : Building a Multidomain Dashboard with Cisco APIs and Grafana.md

 ```python
 (venv) zsh-shell cisco_grafana % pip install psycopg2
 ```
-We'll start working with controller APIs, making requests, parsing responses, ingesting into our database and generating visualisations in the next update.
+We'll begin working with controller APIs, making requests, parsing responses, ingesting into our database and generating visualisations in the next update.